Sausage Pasta Bake – Spicy and Creamy

 Step by step photos showing how to make a sausage pasta bake

-Add the drained pasta into the sauce and mix it until completely coated.
+Add the drained pasta to the sauce and mix it until completely coated.
 Transfer it to an ovenproof baking dish, top with mozzarella and bake until the cheese is bubbling and golden (photos 8-9).

 Cheeeesy goodness!